Specialization Health and Social Policy

 We will inform accepted students no later than February 13th, 2023.

 Students applying for the specialization Health and Social Policy are asked to submit a motivational letter.
 In this letter, we would like you to explain why you are applying to our specialization.
 In addition, we would like you to discuss a current issue in health and social policy or future challenges that we might have to face.
 You can address an issue on local, national or international level.
 You can focus on pressing issues high on the political agenda, but you can also address issues that are often widely neglected.
-Tell us about how you perceive the chosen issue or challenge and how this motivates you to take the specialization in Health and Social Policy.
-Make an interdisciplinary case taking the perspective of at least two of the following disciplines: Economics, Social Sciences, Business Administration, and Law.
+Tell us about how you perceive the chosen issue or challenge and what interests you about it.
+Make an interdisciplinary case by giving arguments relating to at least two of the following disciplines: Economics, Social Sciences, Business Administration, and Law.

 This is a motivational letter, so references to the literature are not needed.
-But please note the following formalities:
+Nevertheless, please note the following formalities:

-Heading: This has to include your name, student ID number, Specialization Health and Social Policy: Motivational Letter
+Heading: This should include your name, student ID number, Specialization Health and Social Policy: Motivational Letter

 Length: 400-500 words (without heading)

 Are all courses offered each semester?

 From winter term 2021/22, all courses (I to V) will be taught each semester.
 Please register for Course I in the first semester of the specialization, after you have been accepted.
 All other courses can be taken in the semester of your choice.
 Course II to IV can be taken in the order of your choice.

 When is the next specialization fair, also called SBWL Messe?